 Kevin Kelly (fellow, surgery, 1988-89), of Franklin, Tenn., served the 2008-09 term as president of the American Society of Maxillofacial Surgery.
 (Winter 2010)

-Adam Levine (fellow, reproductive endocrinology, 1996-98), of Clearwater Beach, Fla., has been named the Consumers’ Research Council’s outstanding Florida obstetrician, gynecologist, and reproductive endocrinologist for 2009-2010, as he was in 2004-05.
-He also just graduated from the Stetson University College of Law.
+Adam Levine (fellow, reproductive endocrinology, 1996-98), of Clearwater Beach, Fla., was named the Consumers’ Research Council’s outstanding Florida obstetrician, gynecologist, and reproductive endocrinologist for 2009-2010, as he was in 2004-05.
+He also graduated from the Stetson University College of Law.
 (Winter 2010)

 Vijay Srinivasan (HS and Fellow, pediatrics, 1999-2001), of Drexel Hill, Pa., and his wife, Carolyn, have a baby boy, Sanjay Ethan Srinivasan, born October 10, 2009.
 Everyone is doing great!

 Amer Karam (HS, obstetrics and gynecology, 2001-04), of Los Angeles, Calif., joined the faculty at the David Geffen School of Medicine at UCLA as assistant professor within the Division of Gynecologic Oncology.
 (Winter 2010)